CodeYourFuture/CYF-Workshops/sorting-cards/README.md

 We're aiming for pigeonhole sort or counting sort here.
 Because we know the values are unique and contiguous, we know what the correct position is for each card (the ace should be in index 0, the 2 in index 1, the 3 in index 2, etc), so don't need to perform any comparisons at all - just insert each value into its correct place.

-This generalises to data where there's a known (e.g. uniform) distribution of values - we may not know _exactly_ the destination position for values, but if we can guess well enough, we can do a broad pigeonhole/counting sort and then a few smaller comparison sorts of buckets.
+This generalises to data where there's a known (e.g. uniform) distribution of values, such as a whole deck of cards.
+In less precisely controlled distributions, we may not know _exactly_ the destination position for values, but if we can guess well enough, we can do a broad pigeonhole/counting sort and then a few smaller comparison sorts of buckets.

 </details>